Food for the Poor

-Food For The Poor, Inc. (FFP) is an ecumenical Christian nonprofit organization based in Coconut Creek, Florida, United States that provides food, medicine, and shelter, among other services, to the poor in Latin America and the Caribbean.
+Food for the Poor, Inc. (FFP) is an ecumenical Christian nonprofit organization based in Coconut Creek, Florida, United States that provides food, medicine, and shelter, and other forms of aid in Latin America and the Caribbean.

-Food For The Poor, Inc. is a 501(c)(3) corporation.
+Food for the Poor, Inc. is a 501(c)(3) corporation.

 History

-In 1982, Ferdinand Mahfood (1937-2023), who was born in Kingston, Jamaica and immigrated with his family to the United States in 1972, began Food For The Poor to aid the poor and downtrodden in Latin America and the Caribbean.
-Clergy members from Episcopalian, Lutheran and Catholic churches are the core of the organization, preaching throughout the United States about the need in the countries they serve.
+In 1982, Ferdinand Mahfood (1937–2023), who was born in Kingston, Jamaica and immigrated with his family to the United States in 1972, founded Food for the Poor to aid the poor and downtrodden in Latin America and the Caribbean.
+Clergy members from Episcopalian, Lutheran and Catholic churches are involved in the organization's outreach in the United States about the need in the countries they serve.

-Since 1982, Food For The Poor has distributed more than $12 billion worth of food, medicine, housing materials, water, and other aid to the poor of the Caribbean and Latin America.
-In 2007, the charity migrated its headquarters from Deerfield Beach, Florida to Coconut Creek, Florida.
-As of 2020, Food For The Poor employs more than 300 people out of its Coconut Creek location, in addition to employing members of the Clergy as speakers across the United States.
+Since 1982, Food for the Poor has distributed more than $12 billion worth of food, medicine, housing materials, water, and other aid to the poor of the Caribbean and Latin America.
+In 2007, the charity moved its headquarters from Deerfield Beach, Florida to Coconut Creek, Florida.
+As of 2020, Food for the Poor employed more than 300 people at its Coconut Creek location, in addition to employing members of the Clergy as speakers across the United States.

+Robin Mahfood, former president and CEO of FFP from 2000 to 2020.

 Leadership

-The President of Food For The Poor is Ed Raine.
-Raine joined Food For The Poor in October 2017 and was appointed Executive Vice President in May 2018.
-In that role, he oversaw many aspects of management for the organization, focusing on organizational development and strategy.
+The President of Food for the Poor is Ed Raine.
+Raine joined Food for the Poor in October 2017 and was appointed Executive Vice President in May 2018, focusing on organizational development and strategy.

 Fundraising programs

-Food for the Poor aids the poor through donations of money and supplies, mostly from the United States.
+Food for the Poor raises donations of money and supplies, mostly from donors in the United States.
 A majority of the organization's revenue is from donated goods.

-Champions For The Poor is a personal fundraising program that was founded in 2009 and lets supporters create webpages to raise funds for the poor in the Caribbean and Latin America.
+Champions for the Poor is a personal fundraising program that was founded in 2009 that allows donors to create fundraising webpages to raise funds for the poor in the Caribbean and Latin America.

-The micro-site is hosted by personal fundraising software company Classy.

-Angels of the Poor is a monthly giving program that features former Charlie's Angel, Cheryl Ladd, as its spokesperson.
+Angels of the Poor is a monthly giving program for which former Charlie's Angel actor Cheryl Ladd served as its spokesperson.
 Food For The Poor also hosts an annual Building Hope Gala in Boca Raton, Florida.